s-elo/SUM/demo/client/bulletPoints.md

 ## How to handle the submitted data?

-1. The data will not be stored in the blockchain, only some meta-data of that particular sample will be stored such as the added time and claimable amount etc. These meta-data will help IncentiveMechanism to determine the required deposit, refund and reward amount.
+1. The data will not be stored in the blockchain, only some meta-data of that particular sample will be stored in the DataHandler such as the added time and claimable amount etc. These meta-data will help IncentiveMechanism to determine the required deposit, refund and reward amount.

 2. The meta-data can be access by the corresponding hash or key of that sample.